Fantasy Gaming – Guidelines and Regulations

 • Advertising Standards and Regulations: An organization in India called the Advertising Standards Council of India (ASCI) has created rules for how advertisements about online gaming should be made.
 They also made rules for ads about online games.
 These rules help to prevent ads from being confusing or inappropriate, especially when they’re shown to minors.

-Legal Recognition of Fantasy Sports:
+Legal Recognition of Fantasy Sports

 The Supreme Court has recognized fantasy sports like Dream11 as games of skill protected under Article 19(1)(g) of the Indian Constitution.